 • Flashcarda and a glossary-on-the-go are being developed

-• Suggested answers to discussion and Case study questions are being developed
+• Suggested answers to discussion and Case study questions

 All source material (excluding figures and tables) has been supplied in an editable format (Microsoft Office) and you can fully customise it to your needs.